-Welcome to the Vampire Guide for the Elder Scrolls Online.
+Welcome to the ESO Vampire Guide.
 You might ask yourself how good is a Vampire in ESO?
-The guide here is split in three parts and will explain all aspects of Vampirism.
-First we are going to take a look at the basics, the second part is about the Vampire mechanics and in the last part we are taking a look at advanced things such as how and why Vampire is used in PvE and PvP.
+The guide here is split in three parts and will explain all aspects of Vampirism in ESO.
+In the first part of the ESO Vampire Guide we are going to take a look at the basics, the second part is about Vampire mechanics and in the last part we are taking a look at advanced things such as how and why Vampire is used in PvE and PvP.

 Table of Contents